6 Types of Bar Charts and Bar Graphs: A Complete Guide

 When Should You Use a Bar Chart?

-- You need to compare values across distinct categories (for example, sales by region or revenue by product line).
+- You need to compare values across distinct categories, sales by region, revenue by product line.

 - Your audience is non-technical.
-Bar charts are one of the most universally understood chart types.
+Few chart types are as universally readable.

-- You have continuous data over many time periods — use a line chart instead.
+- You have continuous data across many time periods, a line chart handles that better.

-- You want to show how parts make up a whole as a proportion — use a pie chart or 100% stacked bar.
+- You want to show how parts make up a whole as a proportion of one single total, a pie chart or a 100% stacked bar does that job more cleanly.

 6 Types of Bar Charts and Bar Graphs (With Examples)